KeaCluster/react-starter-guide/Part6.md

 ```

 This should create a new branch as well as change to it.
-Once we're there, and we've made sure all final changes are in it
-(you can `git pull` to get them)
+Once there, we should make sure all final changes are in it (you can `git pull`)

 The next step is to build our app.

 ### Build